Home|Subscribe|Contact Us|Français|Looking glass as a search button

 Picture of Doctor Lucie Côté

-Dr. Côté holds a Doctorate in Veterinary Medicine from the Université de Montréal, a Certificate in Laboratory Animal Medicine from the University of Guelph and an Executive Master’s degree in Business Administration from the Université du Québec à Montréal.
-She is a versatile Veterinarian who has worked in government, academia, hospitals and industry.
-Her expertise and knowledge in the sectors of farm animal health, public health, comparative medicine, biology and environment allows her to fully grasp the challenges specific to different aspects of animal welfare and science.
-A collaborative and unifying leader, she has developed the ability to lead and work with large multidisciplinary teams in a context of research support.
+Dr. Côté holds a Doctorate in Veterinary Medicine from the Université de Montréal, a Certificate in Laboratory Animal Medicine from the University of Guelph and an Executive Master of Business Administration from the Université du Québec à Montréal.
+She is a versatile veterinarian who has worked in multiple sectors and her expertise and knowledge of public health research, biology, and environment allow her to understand the challenges specific to different aspects of animal welfare and science.
+A collaborative and unifying leader, she manages a large multidisciplinary research team.
+Dr. Côté was awarded the 2022 CALAM Veterinarian Award for outstanding contributions to the field of laboratory animal science in Canada.

 Additional CCAC Involvement